Cheyenne's Best Road Trip Ideas

 A short walk down 17th Street, keeping an eye out for the “Fast Food” bronze, takes you to Deselm’s Fine Art.
 The house gallery is not to be missed – bronzes, photography, and paintings have been carefully curated by owner Harvey Deselm.
 Harvey is always willing to give you background information on artists or help procure work from a desired artist.

-Stop #4 and beyond: Indigo Buffalo
+Stop #4 and Beyond: Indigo Buffalo

 Making your way past several more bronzes, painted Big Boots, and murals by way of the Depot Plaza and the alley between The Albany and The Wrangler, take a few moments to stop in at Indigo Buffalo off Lincolnway.
 This jewelry shop specializes in one of the prime accessories of the West: turquoise.
-Craving more traditional western themes?
+Craving more traditional Western themes?
 Nelson Museum of the West specializes in cowboy and Native American art.
-If you have enough time in your agenda to venture out of downtown, the Cheyenne Botanic Gardens and the CFD Old West Museum rotates art shows through their spaces several times a year, too.
+If you have enough time in your agenda to venture out of downtown, the Cheyenne Botanic Gardens and the CFD Old West Museum rotate art shows through their spaces several times a year, too.

-Outdoor Enthusiast
+Outdoor Adventures

-No matter the season, Cheyenne is just minutes from escaping the city life and getting back to nature.
+No matter the season, Cheyenne is just minutes from escaping city life and getting back to nature.
 Having both Curt Gowdy State Park and Vedauwoo Recreation Area in our backyard means lots of opportunities to play!

 Rated an “Epic” trail system by the International Mountain Bicycling Association, Curt Gowdy State Park features more than 35 miles of well-marked scenic trails for mountain bikers and hikers of all ages.
 The park has dedicated “play” areas for mountain bikes and designated horse-friendly trails.
 The system is great for snowshoeing and cross-country skiing during snowy months.
 With entrance fees ranging from $4-9 per vehicle (depending on residency and time of year), you can’t go wrong.

 Speaking of rock formations, Vedauwoo Recreation Area has incredible rock climbing, ranging from beginner bouldering to advanced technical climbs.
-Outfitter guides are available in the region if you want some direction or want to up your skill-level.
+Outfitter guides are available in the region if you want some direction or want to up your skill level.
 Reach out ahead of time to make arrangements.

 Curt Gowdy State Park and Vedauwoo both have established campgrounds, but if you are into rustic camping (read: established fire pits, but no restroom facilities and bring your own water), there are dozens of sites around the Vedauwoo and Pole Mountain areas in Medicine Bow National Forest that are first-come, first-served and free to camp.
 Access is limited seasonally to protect wildlife, but if escape is what you crave, these dirt roads can lead you to voluntary isolation.
 Also popular in these areas is exploring via ATV.
 Where standard vehicles fail on the roads, 4-wheelers often give access.
 Whether you are camping or off-roading, make sure to heed posted signs and pay attention to the wildfire restrictions on any given day – we want to keep Wyoming wild for everyone.